WEBPT23-Food-Truck-Tracker-AaronSoler/BackEnd/README.md

 #### PUT api/restricted/diner/:userId

 request data:
+Edit Diner info.
 Only the fields being changed need to be sent... changed passwords will be automatically rehashed.

 ```json
 {